SE-starshippilot/rotten-potatoes-formal/README.md

 * show comments on a movie under the movie's detail page
 * user detail page
 * show comments that a user commented under the user's detail page
+* release_date, average rate of movie and birth_date of actor

 2. ToDos:
 * **important**: collect data!!!